dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### Additional code implemenation in module2b
+#### Additional code implemenation in module2b and the synthetic code block in module2d

 The pid and the process_index need to be populated in the aggregate_ghost_detail.json file that is created by module2b.
 Once the pid and process_index are incorproated into the primiative ghost entrys of module2b, module2d will inherit these fields because it uses the aggregate_ghost_detail.json file as an input.
+Module2d creates a synthetic registry_entry complaint file for the ghosts and will also require a minor change to accept these pid and proxy_index values

+##### module2b:

 The module2b already scans the gitlab console logs, so this is very easy to do.

+##### module2d synthetic code block: